West Lavington, West Sussex

 West Lavington is a village and civil parish on the edge of Midhurst in the Chichester district of West Sussex, England.
 It contains a small private nursery school and the (now deconsecrated) church of St Mary Magdalene.

+Church

 The church was constructed for Henry Edward Manning who was at the time rector of Woolavington, now East Lavington, with West Lavington forming a detached portion of that parish until 1851.
 The churchyard contains the grave of Richard Cobden although he lived in the neighbouring parish of Heyshott.